Python-SIP/sip/sphinx/annotations.rst

     .. versionadded:: 4.10

+    .. deprecated:: 4.18
+        Use the :aanno:`TypeHint` annotation instead.

     This string annotation specifies the type of the argument as it will appear in any generated docstrings.
 It is usually used with arguments of type :stype:`SIP_PYOBJECT` to provide a more specific type.